risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-index.md

 ---
 id: sql-create-index
 title: CREATE INDEX
-description: Create an index on a column of a source, materialized view, or table to speed up data retrieval.
+description: Create an index on a column of a table or a materialized view to speed up data retrieval.
 slug: /sql-create-index
 ---

-Use the `CREATE INDEX` command to construct an index on a table or materialized view.
+Use the `CREATE INDEX` command to construct an index on a table or a materialized view.

 ## About indexes